 Water features like shallow bird baths, fountains, ponds, streams, and sprinklers, help support local hummingbirds.
-Hummingbirds do not have knees—they cannot walk or crouch down into regular birdbaths, nor can they swim.
-Instead, they prefer to fly through falling water or sprays from a sprinkler.
-They will often dart through wet shrubs after a rain for a quick and easy “shower”.
+Hummingbirds do not have knees—they can’t walk or crouch down into deeper bird baths, nor can they swim.
+They prefer to wet their feathers by flying through falling water or gentle sprays, and often dart through wet shrubs for a quick “shower”.